Bootloader

 The bootloader of udpcast version uses busybox.

-The boot loader can be started in 4 different ways:
+The udpcast boot loader can be started in 5 different ways:

 Udpcast also has a boot image generator, which should make it easy to upgrade to new kernels, when new cards, drivers, etc. come out.

-The bootloader has a menu system that guides you through the various choices, and finally launched udcpast.
+The bootloader has a menu system that guides you through the various choices, and finally launches udcpast.

 The menu system may be preconfigured (default choices, automatic starting) using a file on the boot media.